Proxy Server: Definition and Use

 Classification of SOCKS protocol versions

-SOCKS4a and SOCKS5 have one critical advantage over SOCKS4: the client can pass not only an IP address but also a domain name, and the DNS request is resolved on the SOCKS server side.
-This helps avoid DNS leaks.
-SOCKS5 additionally supports UDP, IPv6 and extended authentication methods.
+SOCKS4a and SOCKS5 have an important edge over SOCKS4: the client can pass not just an IP but a domain name, and the SOCKS server itself resolves DNS.
+That avoids DNS leaks.
+SOCKS5 also handles UDP, IPv6, and stronger authentication.

 Web Proxies (CGI Proxies, Anonymizers)